hwstar/9-Valve-Sprinkler-Controller/README.md

 ### Connectors Pinouts and GPIO's

-Please refer to the (wiki)[https://github.com/hwstar/9-Valve-Sprinkler-Controller/wiki] for this reference information
+Please refer to the (wiki)[https://github.com/hwstar/9-Valve-Sprinkler-Controller/wiki] for this reference information.

-### Power Valve and Serial Connectors
+### Power, Valve, and Serial Connectors

 The picture below shows the location of the power, valve and serial connectors.